 The best communication master's programs know how to prepare you to leverage the latest in tech in the dynamic and ever-changing field of communication.

-RIT's communication master's degree hosts innovative curriculum that is grounded in today’s social sciences and humanities concepts and applications.
+RIT's communication master's degree hosts an innovative curriculum that is grounded in today’s social sciences and humanities concepts and applications.
 You’ll engage with our diverse and dynamic faculty of accomplished communication researchers and practitioners, who will teach you how to research a communication challenge, create compelling messages, and analyze media content and audience engagement.

 RIT’s Communication Master’s Program